 All About Spelling (K-12)

-All about spelling is spelling program that teaches the rules of spelling using an Orton-Gillingham-inspired hands-on approach.
+From the publishers of All About Reading, All About Spelling is spelling program that teaches the rules of spelling using an Orton-Gillingham-inspired hands-on approach.

 With clearly scripted and direct lessons, and a variety of tiles, flashcards and tactile activities, students receive pretty comprehensive instruction in spelling rules and phonograms, as well as a variety of strategies and techniques, that can give them a more structured and logical approach to spelling unfamiliar words.